Cola & Pola

 Cola & Pola is a Colombian brand of drink.
 It is a type of shandy, known in Colombia as refajo, that mixes Champagne cola and beer.
 The drink was introduced in 1993 by Bavaria Brewery.
 It has an ABV of 2%, making it a low alcohol beer.

-The drink is named in honor of a Colombian heroine, Policarpa Salavarrieta, who is known as "La Pola".
+Apparently the drink is named after the two components the drink is made of.
+While the origin of the component cola is obvious, the word 'pola' is widely used in colloquial language to refer to beer.
+In 1910 Bavaria introduced a beer called 'La Pola', named in honor of a Colombian heroine, Policarpa Salavarrieta, who is known as "La Pola".
+Its popularity over the years has made "la pola" an informal synonym for beer, regardless the brand.